Argonne-National-Laboratory/DSP/README.md

 ## Prerequisites

-We recommend to install and run DSP on a linux-type cluster with MPI library.
-If a cluster is not available for you, then the following packages are required to build DSP.
-Please have the packages available on your machine.
+We recommend to install and run DSP on a **Linux** machine with **MPI** library.
+The software packages necessary to build the source code of DSP are listed below.

+*NOTE: We have also tested installing and running DSP on MacOSX (10.9 or later).
+It requires to install the required packages using Macport.
+We will prepare the documentation for that soon.
+For now, please email and consult us for how to install and run DSP on MacOSX.*

 ### Build essentials

+You can install the build essential packages by using the shell script get.essentials in the DSP project repository or by manually installing the packages.

 #### Using ./get.essentials script to install the build essential packages